v43ky/ShortiumPoppyLite/README.md

 ![Banner](images/banner.png)
-# ShortiumPoppy Automation Program (Lite Version)
+# ShortiumPoppy Automation Program (Lite Version)💫

 This program is designed to help you automate YouTube video uploads with advanced scheduling, template management, and custom features.
 It's a lightweight version with essential functionalities for managing your YouTube uploads efficiently.

 ---

 ## **Features**
-- Add, edit, and manage templates for video titles, descriptions, and tags.
+- Add, edit, and manage templates for video titles, descriptions, and tags.💖
 - Assign specific videos to templates for automated uploads with predefined metadata.
 - Schedule video uploads at specific times with optional custom templates.
 - Track remaining daily quota and reset it automatically at user's local time.